-The older man condemns Ran with 2nd person pronouns ("you no longer speak to your mother") and an explicit vulgar epithet (Line 5).
+The older man Paco directly accuses Ran of disrespect, with unabashed 2nd person pronouns ("you no longer speak to your mother") and an explicit vulgar epithet (at line 5).

-Paco's coupled lines in 1 and 2 echo the parallel poetic construction characteristic of Tzotzil prayer, religious language, and public declamation, which normally involves two or more matched lines which differ only in the root of the final lexical word (Haviland 1992b, 2000c).
-In Figure 2 I borrow a representational device DuBois (2001) dubs a "diagraph" to display the partly parallel structure shared by Paco's opening lines.
+Paco's coupled lines in 1 and 2 echo the parallel poetic construction characteristic of Tzotzil prayer, religious language, and public declamation, which normally involves two or more matched lines which differ only in the root of the final lexical word (Haviland 1992, 2000c), although considerable flexibility is possible in how parallel lines are constructed.
+In Figure 2 I borrow a representational device DuBois, in his studies of dialogic syntax, has dubbed a "diagraph" (DuBois 2001) to display the partly parallel structure shared by Paco's opening lines.